jamktiko/tc-productlab-manual/product-owner-guide.md

 ## Project Owner?

 The role of Product Owner is critical and often the hardest one in the Scrum team.
-Judy and Krumins-Beens [1] say that "*The product owner has gone from someone who could blame development if a project failed to someone who is responsible for the success or failure of the project.*" Simply put Product Owner is the person who takes business ideas and requirements and turns those into product backlog but the role is much more than that.
-Its important to realize that the PO isn't a committee its a single person.
-Scrum Guide defines that only one person is responsible for maintaining and sustaining the content and priority of the Produt Backlog.
-If many team members
+Judy and Krumins-Beens [1] say that "*The product owner has gone from someone who could blame development if a project failed to someone who is responsible for the success or failure of the project.*" Simply put Product Owner is the person who takes business ideas and requirements and turns those into a product backlog but the role is much more than that.

+The Product Owner must find a balance between the what is good for business, what is his own vision and what can be done in given time.
+In that way, the Product Owner is the person who connects it all.
+They negotiate with the stakeholders, they answer the Scrum teams questions and collaborates with the Scrum Master.

+It is important to realize that the PO isn't a committee it is a single person.
+Scrum Guide defines that only one person is responsible for maintaining and sustaining the content and priority of the Product Backlog.
+If many team members give their inputs to the PB the product loses its vision, business requirements are not met and it opens a great number of problems with different stakeholders.
+That is not to say that PO can't or shouldn't take input from the team, in fact he should.
+However PO always has the last word on what goes to backlog and with what priority.

-## Scrum Master vs. Product Owner
+## Scrum Master and Product Owner

-The roles of PO and SM complement each other.
-Product Owner is responsible for what to do and SM is responsible for how to do it.
+The roles of the Product Owner and the Scrum Master complement each other.
+Product Owner is responsible for what to do and Scrum Master is responsible for how to do it.
+It is impervious that the two persons have good communication, and that neither tries to step on others toes.

+Scrum Master

+## Scrum Master and Scrum Team

 ## Sources